 - BPay – TIWA’s Biller Code and BPay Reference Number are located on your statement of account;

-- Overseas bank draft or cheque – these should be made payable to TAFE International Western Australia and posted to TIWA (postal address: Locked Bag 16, Osborne Park DC WA 6916).
+- Overseas bank draft or cheque – these should be made payable to TAFE International Western Australia and posted to TIWA (postal address: Locked Bag 16, Osborne Park DC WA 6916); or

 New students must pay the first semester of tuition fees in full in order to receive your COE which you will need to apply for your student visa.
 Continuing students may